Rene Lalique Glass

-Lalique designed all the mascots to be illuminated from within and a 6 or 12 volt bulb was connected to the cars wiring to provide illumination.
-Filters were also used to change the color of the light to red, blue, green, amber, or mauve.
+Lalique designed all the mascots to be illuminated from within.
+A six or a twelve-volt bulb was connected to the cars wiring to provide illumination.
+Filters were also used in order to change the colour of the light to red, blue, green, amber, or mauve.

-Lalique glass mascots ornamented the hoods of the most stylish cars of the day Bentley, Hispano Suiza, Isotta Fraschini, and Bugatti.
-Today, lalique hood ornaments are highly sought after by collectors.
+Lalique glass mascots ornamented the hoods of the most stylish cars of the day.
+Such an examples were Bentley, Hispano-Suiza, Isotta Fraschini, and Bugatti.
+Nowadays, Lalique’s hood ornaments are highly sought after by collectors.

 For the new Lalique glass collector, the two most important considerations are authenticity and condition.

 Chips, repairs, ground down edges and drill holes will all reduce value.
-Poor condition can reduce the value in extreme cases by up to 90%.
+The poor condition can reduce the value in extreme cases by up to 90%.

-eBay sellers list Czech glass in large volumes as Lalique.
+eBay sellers list Czech glass to great volumes as Lalique.
 You can also see less valuable French glass of the 1920s with a Lalique signature.

-Lalique used mass production techniques to make his work available and affordable to people in most income brackets.
-Literally millions of pieces have been created since the early 1900s, and Lalique factories continue to produce fine glass and crystal today.
+Lalique used mass production techniques.
+In this way, he made his work available and affordable to people in most income brackets.
+Millions of pieces have been created since the early 1900s.
+Moreover, Lalique factories continue to produce fine glass and crystal today.

-Lalique’s granddaughter Marie-Claude, later led the company and implemented her own style with clear crystal accented with colored motifs.
+Lalique’s granddaughter, Marie-Claude, later led the company and implemented her own style with clear crystal accented with coloured motifs.